 – operate (such as integrate, store, and retrieve) such aforementioned signals to the highest levels that that animal can, resulting in various mental processes, both conscious (such as thinking, remembering things, and experiencing emotions) and unconscious (such as unconscious control of muscle tone and balance, unconscious control of breathing, and unconscious control of sweat secretion); and

-– send signals between its parts (such as between the sensory perception parts, the emotion part, and the consciousness part) and to the effectors of its body (such as striated muscles, smooth muscles, and glands) to control its own body functions and/or to respond to its environment.
+– send signals between its parts (such as between the sensory perception parts, the emotion part, and the consciousness part) and to the effectors of its body (such as striated muscles, smooth muscles, and glands) to communicate between its parts, to control its own body functions, and/or to respond to its environment.

-An immature mind is a non-material entity that exists in an animal with a nervous system and that can function to do some, but not all, of the listed activities above because the animal is still in a developing stage, such as a fetus.
+An immature mind is a non-material entity that exists in an animal with a nervous system and that can function to do the three kinds of activities above only incompletely because the animal is still in a developing stage, such as a fetus, but that can operate signals to the highest degree that that developing animal can.

-A partially-functioning mind is a non-material entity that exists in an animal with a nervous system and that can function to do some, but not all, of the listed activities above because the animal is being in a sleep stage, suppressed by a pharmacologic or toxic agent, or affected by a pathologic condition such as a cerebral concussion, brain tumor, stroke, dementing disorder, or congenital brain defect.
+A partially-functioning mind is a non-material entity that exists in an animal with a nervous system and that can function to do the three kinds of activities above only incompletely because the animal is being in a sleep stage, suppressed by a pharmacologic or toxic agent, or affected by a pathologic condition such as a cerebral concussion, brain tumor, stroke, dementing disorder, or congenital brain defect, but that can operate signals to the highest degree that that animal in that particular condition can.

 This theory deals with the mind as defined above.
 The eventual conclusions, implications, predictions, and other statements that are valid for this kind of mind are also valid for an immature mind and a partially-functioning mind, excluding the non-functioning part(s) of that mind, unless stated otherwise.

-Again, as discussed previously, this theory is about the mind as specifically defined: a non-material entity that exists in an animal with a nervous system and that functions to do the listed activities.
-The definition does not include possibly-existing, non-material entities that function to do the listed activities but reside in
+Again, as discussed previously, this theory is about the mind as specifically defined: a non-material entity that exists in an animal with a nervous system and that functions to do the listed three kinds of activities.
+The definition does not include possibly-existing, non-material entities that function to do the listed three kinds of activities but that reside in

 – animals that do not have a nervous system, such as sponges and Trichoplax